 Long Short-Term Memory (LSTM) networks are a type of recurrent neural network capable of learning order dependence in sequence prediction problems, whereas, a bidirectional LSTM (BiLSTM) layer learns bidirectional long-term dependencies between time steps of time series or sequence data.
 These dependencies can be useful when you want the network to learn from the complete time series at each time step.

-For more details, you can find the academic paper here.
+For more details, you can find the academic paper on LASER library.